charlieabtbl/datamining_itc_amit_charlotte/README.md

 (1) GlassdoorScraper.py:
     In this file :
       - we imported all the necessary modules : requests, bs4, os, time, re, numpy
+      - we defined the command line argument to enter the search parameters and the database identification parameters.
       - we defined three classes

         the Scrapper Manager : allows us to download the page contents, get the elements, and save them in a pandas dataframe

         the Job class : allows us to specifically extract the features and the urls of each job position.
-The features that we chose for now are the following : company name, title, location, number of stars (company's grade), and the salary estimation.
+T

         the DataBaseManager : allows us to create the database and insert the scraped data in it.

-      - we defined the command line argument

-(2) res.csv
-    This file is the output from our scraping after running DataScraper.py.
-It's a csv file.
+The database name by default is 'GlassdoorDB'

-(3) glassdoor_robots.txt
+(2) glassdoor_robots.txt
     This file is the robots.txt file from Glassdoor that informs others on what they are allowed to scrap or not on the website.

-(4) requirements.txt
+(3) requirements.txt
 This file informs on all the installations required to allow the code to run.

-(5) db_design_mysql.py
-This file contains the code for the sql database creation : creation of the database 'glassdoor_db' and creation of the tables.

 ## How to perform the scrape and create the database

+(0) Make sure you have installed mysql.connector and that you have your username and password for identification.

 (1) Clone the git repository on your local system